-Bolton has prepared the following report that sets forth the actuarial valuation of the City of Elkins Firemen's Pension and Relief Fund (the Plan) as of July 1, 2018.
-Please note that some columns may not add due to rounding.
+Bolton has prepared the following report that sets forth the actuarial valuation of the City of Elkins Firemen's Pension and Relief Fund (the Plan) as of July 1, 2019.
+Please note that some columns and rows in the tables on the following pages may not add due to rounding.